dotnet/command-line-api/OpenQuestions.md

 ## Should `ValueCondition` be called `Condition`?

-They may apply to commands.
+They may apply to comm

 ## Can we remove the "Annotations" in xxxxAnnotationExtensions

 We have other extensions, such as `AddCalculation`.
 Where should it go?

 They may shift to extension types in the future.

-It's a long in Solution Explorer

 ## Calculated value design